 In terms of Broadwell processors actually coming to market for PC buyers, this might take some time.
 We could see the first roll out before the end of 2014, but we would wait longer for vendors to put the prices down to a Haswell-level, before buying any Broadwell CPU.

 Intel has already been behind on the mobile revolution, failing to grab Apple’s attention and not getting much love on the Android front too, with Qualcomm massively ahead in sales and Nvidia keeping a distant second place.

-It is rumored that Intel will start shipping PC grade CPUs to mobile and tablet in the next few years, these will be lower power and come with different design to fit the smartphone architecture, but it will maintain a similar name to Intel’s PC grade CPU releases.
+It is rumoured that Intel will start shipping PC grade CPUs to mobile and tablet in the next few years, these will be lower power and come with a different design to fit the smartphone architecture, but it will maintain a similar name to Intel’s PC grade CPU releases.